Hello, parents and guardians!

 - Our team of community moderators will look at the post.
 Anything inappropriate for PopJam or the community will be removed.

-How do you create a safe, positive community?
+How do the PopJam team create a safe, positive community?

 There are a number of things we do to promote a safe, positive community on PopJam, including:

-- We promote positive behaviour with Neon Stars and shoutouts and celebrate good digital citizens
+- We promote positive behaviour with Neon Stars and shoutouts and celebrate good digital citizens.
+We want all PopJammers to know the importance of kindness.

 What about COPPA (Children’s Online Privacy and Protection Act) & GDPR (General Data Protection Regulation) Compliance?